IBM/dbb/Wazi_Deploy/Reporting-pipeline/Gitlab/README.md

 module | The program name
 type | Specify the type of artifacts (eg: COBOL,JCL) environment | Specify the environment (eg: integration, acceptance)

-### Implementation of the pipeline

-To query the Wazi deploy evidence index, the developer triggers the pipeline manually.
-When requesting the pipeline, multiple filter criteria can be configured to limit the search on element name, element type, application or environment.